Samuel, M. (2021). Northern Exposure: A Cultural History. Rowman & Littlefield Publishers. 208 pages, Hardcover, $38.00

 This book will appeal to cult fans of the show along with those who may never have watched it because Samuel’s comedic tone, complemented by his scholarly analysis, provides valuable insight into the cultural impact of Northern Exposure’s on contemporary television.
 However, due to the many specific episodic references, I suggest acquiring some prior knowledge of the show before committing to a complete read-through.
 The narrative displays a good balance of action and slower moments that will satisfy super fans and history buffs alike.
 Clear chapter breaks help keep the reader engaged while providing a structure whereby the book is easy to follow.
 Samuel’s word choice effectively creates a nostalgic mood as he guides the reader through a reliving of the series with additions of behind-the-scenes knowledge that richly color the retelling of the viewing experience.
 Through a combination of personal antidotes, critical theory, and sketches, this book celebrates this period of television history in an approachable and poignant way.

 Readers can purchase Northern Exposure: A Cultural History directly from Rowman & Littlefield and also from many national and independent booksellers and online retailers.

-Catherine Reagan Palmore, Ed.D., is a graduate of Baylor University’s Learning and Organizational Change doctoral program.
+Catherine Reagan Palmore-King, Ed.D., is a graduate of Baylor University’s Learning and Organizational Change doctoral program.
 Her dissertation explored the role the fine arts play in university students’ development of 21st-century skills.
 She also received an M.S. in Strategic Design and Management from Parsons School of Design, a B.A. in Theatre Arts from Virginia Tech, and a Women in Leadership certificate from Cornell University.
 Her research interests include interdisciplinary arts integration, design thinking, and visual culture.